 Institution offers degrees to travelers

-CHICAGO, Ill. -- Err Travel, with a $66.4 million funding grant from the Bob Jones University Alumni Foundation, has set up an international, independent study, life-experience, self-paced, university accredited, interdenominational, free-range, clothing optional, lactose-free, college curriculum exclusively for travelers.
+CHICAGO, Ill. -- Err Travel, with a $66.4 million funding grant from the Bob Jones University Alumni Foundation, has set up an independent, international, self-paced, life-experience, university accredited, interdenominational, free-range, clothing optional, lactose-free, college curriculum exclusively for travelers.

 The new school, Err Travel University will award bachelors, masters and doctoral degrees.
 Besides the usual university majors offered, ETU also offers courses of study tailored specifically for traveling adults.
 These courses include Applied Governmental Survival, Hospitality Endurance, International Commutation, Ground Service Representation (with a special internship in Causticity), Marine Toxicology, Psychojournology, Terminal Fatigue and Transmeridian Migration.
 Special courses in English for airline pilots and air traffic controllers are also available